-Usability testing can mark the difference between success and utter failure for a firm, a manufacturer or a service provider, between standing out in the market or sinking into obscurity.
+Usability testing can make the difference between success and utter failure for a firm, a manufacturer or a service provider, between standing out in the market and sinking into obscurity.

-Below, we have prepared a comprehensive guide regarding website usability testing, with all you need to know about it.
+Below, we have prepared a comprehensive guide to website usability testing, covering everything you need to know about it.

-Usability testing - what exactly is it and what’s its goal?
+Usability testing - what exactly is it and what is its goal?

 Usability testing is the process of evaluating a product or service through testing by representative users.

-The whole essence of this testing is to spot and assess any usability issues, collect qualitative and quantitative data and measure the user's satisfaction regarding the performance and effectiveness of the product/ service, and the extent to which it fulfilled the participant’s expectations.
+The objective of testing is to spot and assess usability issues, collect qualitative and quantitative data and measure users satisfaction with the performance and effectiveness of the product/ service, as well as the extent to which it meets their expectations.

-Naturally, usability testing is often used by product designers and service providers that wish to improve their products or services.
-Nowadays, anything, from everyday appliances, like smartphones, ovens, and cables to complex machines, like cars or drones, is repeatedly tested by representative users.
-Experience designers use them frequently to improve the feeling a customer gets while unboxes its newly purchased machine and software designers to identify problems or areas requiring improvement in their solution packages, be it ERP systems or PC programs.
+Naturally, usability testing is often used by designers and service providers that wish to improve their products or services.
+Everything from commonplace objects, like smartphones, ovens, and cables to complex machines like cars and drones, is repeatedly tested by representative users.
+Experience designers frequently conduct usability tests to improve the feeling a customer gets while unboxing newly purchased products, and software designers to identify problems or areas requiring improvement in their solution packages.

-If there is a product or service out there in need of constant usability testing is the online experience.
-Nowadays, web designers always pass their websites, e-shops, and applications through usability testing to make sure everything works correctly.
+If there is one product or service out there in need of constant usability testing, it is the online experience.
+Nowadays, web designers pass all their websites, e-shops, and applications through usability testing to make sure everything works correctly.

-What is a "Representative User" and why is his/her role so important?”
+What is a "representative user" and why is their role so important?”

-Well, a Representative User is the person assessing and defining the quality of a given service or product, chosen for meeting all or most of the basic characteristics of the future users – consumers of the product/service.
-Such a person or persons are in the best position to identify possible issues and give a chance to its creators to rectify it before launching it to the market.
+A representative user is the person assessing the quality of a given service or product, chosen because they have all or most of the basic characteristics of expected users (consumers of the product/service).
+Such a person is in the best position to identify possible issues before launching the product to the market.

-Remember: usability testing is all about “specified users with specified goals in a specified context of use.”
-Of course, any kind of testing is better than no testing, but having one’s product examined by people who belong to your market audience can save a company much embarrassment – or even more serious trouble.
+Remember: usability testing is all about specified users with specified goals in a specified context of use.
+Of course, any kind of testing is better than no testing, but having your product examined by people who belong to your target audience provides the best feedback.

-Picking out representative users for a usability testing is critical to its overall success.
-Factors such as age, gender, educational level and occupation, location, and nationality, financial and social status, as well as prior exposure to the product/ service or some of its earlier versions and editions must be taken into account and used as selection criteria.
+Picking out representative users for usability testing is critical to overall success.
+Factors such as age, gender, educational level, occupation, location, nationality, financial and social status, and prior exposure to the product/service should be taken into account and potentially used as selection criteria.

-For instance, having a member of the team that created a website to evaluate its functionality wouldn’t exactly serve the usability testing’s purpose since the person would know in advance the fastest or easiest way to do things.
+For instance, having a member of the team that created a website evaluate its functionality wouldn’t exactly serve the usability study purpose, since the person would already know the fastest or easiest way to do things.

-People with much prior knowledge and exposure to the tested product or service are not the best picks for representative users.
-You cannot have a father judge his child, can you?
+People with too much prior knowledge or exposure to the tested product/service are usually not the best choice for representative users.
+You cannot have a father judge his own child, can you?

-Hence, using targeted users – especially when testing the functionality of a specific feature on a website – is of the essence.
-Using randomly selected users could lead to seriously distorted or flawed results and conclusions and ultimately to a launching disaster.
+Hence, selecting targeted users – especially when testing the functionality of a specific feature on a website – is of the essence.
+Testing with randomly selected users could lead to seriously distorted or flawed results and ultimately lead to a launch disaster.

-In fact, we can lay a hand on that.
-Use our specially designed feature that allows you to pick targeted users who meet your demographic criteria, thus ensuring your participants we yield truly valuable feedback.
+We can help with that.
+Use our specially designed feature that allows you to pick targeted users who meet your demographic criteria, thus ensuring your participants will yield truly valuable feedback.

 There are two basic types of usability testing, namely formal and informal.
 They can both prove valuable at certain stages of the development process.
 Let us see how.

-This is one usually involves early stage prototypes – that is, prototypes that are actually far from being realistic and sophisticated.
-Evidently, at such an early stage, the web designers wish to test their central concept and see which ideas and features might do the job and meet their client’s needs and which are better off – thus saving a tremendous amount of time and energy.
+This one usually involves early stage prototypes – that is, prototypes that are actually far from being realistic and sophisticated.
+At such an early stage, web designers wish to test their central concept and see which ideas and features meet their client’s needs - and which don't – thus saving a tremendous amount of time and energy.

 After repeated informal usability testing, the time will come for the real thing.
-Remember, at this stage, you have long decided on which ideas to work on and now wish to see whether and to what extent they fulfill their purpose.
+Remember, at this stage, you have already decided which ideas to work on and now wish to see to what extent they fulfill their purpose.

-A formal usability testing should aim at adding the finishes touches, not changing the main concept of your team’s work.
-So, before taking a formal usability testing, make sure your work has successfully undergone sever informal ones and has integrated all the procuring feedback.
+A formal usability study should aim to add the finishing touches, not change the main concept of your team’s work.
+So, before planning a formal usability study, make sure your work has successfully undergone several informal ones and has integrated the resulting feedback.

-Now, let us turn to the formal usability testing.
-The prototype should already seem quite ready to launch, and just needs some… refining, or polishing!
-It will unveil all flaws and oversights and help all team members concentrate their efforts on areas that could disappoint or even annoy your future clients.
+Now, let us turn to formal usability testing.
+The prototype should already seem quite ready to launch, and just needs some… refining or polishing The study should unveil all flaws and oversights and help the team concentrate their efforts on areas that could disappoint or even annoy your future clients.

-Needless to point out how important is for a company or team to use both types of usability testing repeatedly before launching since each of them offers valuable data on different stages of your work.
+Needless to say, it's important for a company or team to use both types of usability testing repeatedly before launching, since each offers valuable data at different stages of your work.

-Sadly, numerous firms have found themselves in the awful position to almost starting from scratch all over again, just because they neglected to perform informal usability testing, while others ruined their reputation after launching their products without a formal one, and saw thousands of their loyal customers to bid them farewell.
+Many companies have unhappily found themselves in the position of practically starting from scratch, just because they neglected to perform informal usability testing, while others have damaged their reputation by launching products without conducting formal usability testing, and saw thousands of their customers bid them farewell.

-As a norm, one more representative users are asked to complete certain tasks while being observed by a supervisor and a few watchers, who listen, make questions and take notes, but never take part or offer help in any way whatsoever.
+Typically, one or more representative users are asked to complete certain tasks while being watched by a moderator and a few observers, who listen, ask questions and take notes, but never take part or offer help.

-identifying the future users – audience and specifying their needs;
+Identifying the target users and specifying their needs

-a usability expert or agency designs a tailored study script usually referred to as the “experiment protocol.”
-It’s of the essence to assign that job to a skilled person since this document is the core of the whole testing session.
-It should combine profound knowledge on qualitative research and domain expertise.
+Designing a tailored study script usually referred to as the “experiment protocol.”
+It’s essential to assign this job to a skilled person, since this document is the core of the whole testing session.
+It should combine profound knowledge on qualitative research and domain expertise

-Website Usability testing usually involves a live one on one session between a moderator and a study participant.
-The moderator asks the participant to complete specific tasks that correspond to the ones the actual users will or are expected to perform in the future.
+Website usability testing usually involves a live one-on-one session between a moderator and a study participant.
+The moderator asks the participant to complete specific tasks that correspond to the ones the actual users are expected to perform in the future.
 Quite often, the user is also required to answer specific questions, both before and after the testing session.

-The moderator’s role, aside from guiding the participant and naming the tasks to be performed, is to collect as much usability data and feedback during the session, thus enabling the development team to get a deep insight into user behavior and consequently draw a clearer picture of the user’s needs.
+The moderator’s role, aside from guiding the participant and reading the tasks to be performed, is to collect as much usability data and feedback as possible during the session, thus enabling the development team to get a deep understanding of user behavior and consequently draw a clearer picture of the user’s needs.
 Such extensive understanding can only improve the product and boost its market success.

-In most cases, think-out-loud protocols are preferred in website usability testing, since it enables the participant to share its thoughts and observations in real time while completing the requested tasks.
+In most cases, the think-aloud protocol is preferred for website usability testing, since it enables the participant to share their thoughts and observations in real time while completing the requested tasks.

 What is remote usability testing?

-Well, remote usability testing utilizes an online software program that records the user’s actions while he or she tests the product.
-This type of usability testing allows the participant to undergo the testing session from the comfort of their office.
+Remote usability testing utilizes an online software program that records the user’s actions while they test the product.
+This type of usability testing allows the participant to complete the testing session from the comfort of their own home or office.

-The first and most important benefit of remote usability testing is the vast widening of the pool of potential representative users since location and traveling are no longer an issue.
-Also, the moderator can squeeze more testing sessions in a shorter amount of time, saving time, energy and staff expenses.
+The first and most important benefit of remote usability testing is the vast widening of the pool of potential representative users, since location and travel are no longer issues.
+Moreover, the moderator can conduct more testing sessions in a shorter amount of time, saving time, energy, and staff expenses.

 What is the difference between moderated and unmoderated remote usability testing?

-In turn, remote usability testing can be performed in two different ways - the moderated and unmoderated testing.
-Which is the most suitable for you depends on your goals and development stage.
+Remote usability testing can be performed in two different ways moderated or unmoderated.
+Which is more suitable for you depends on your goals and development stage.
 Let’s take a closer look.

 Remote moderated usability testing